An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Benchmark and Application

 Algorithm\;\ref{alg:synthesis} can be considered as a very basic algorithm that makes use of the size reduction idea.
 Indeed we have focused on simplifying the algorithm so that the design criteria are as transparently brought out as possible.
 When it comes to optimizations we have noticed and indeed gone through a number of directions, for example exploiting partial search or statistical properties or undoing and retrying, but then what we confronted at the end was way too complicated descriptions for the algorithm.
 Most optimization options we have considered earlier thus have been dropped at the end, not only from the paper but also from the source code so that the code can be a natural reflection of the descriptions given in Sections\;\ref{sec:3} and\;\ref{sec:4}.

 Nevertheless, one optimization option is still implemented in our code.
-Briefly explained, as shown in Subroutines CONS and ALLOC, there is a possibility that a block is already existing at $i$-th iteration.
+Briefly explained, as shown in Subroutines $\mathsf{CONS}$ and $\mathsf{ALLOC}$, there is a possibility that a block is already existing at the iteration.
 We call such cases free constructions or free allocations, or simply free blocks without distinction.
 To utilize free blocks, let us review how the algorithm works.

-In $i$-th iteration in Algorithm\;\ref{alg:decom}, N\_PICK or PICK chooses one relevant row pair and it is processed to be a left-allocated block.
+In $i$-th iteration in Algorithm\;\ref{alg:decom}, $\mathsf{N\_PICK}$ or $\mathsf{PICK}$ chooses one relevant row pair and it is processed to be a left-allocated block.
 The resulting permutation may or may not have free blocks in $(i+1)$-th iteration.
 Notice at this point that instead of specifying only one relevant row pair for the block, we may try all possible relevant row pairs and rank them based on certain criteria, for example by the number of free blocks upon the left-allocation of the candidate pair (block).\footnote{In fact, it is much more complicated than just counting the number of free blocks.
-Finding a sophisticated cost metric for evaluating free blocks is already a nontrivial task for the optimization.} Let us call it depth-$1$ partial search at $i$-th iteration.
-Figure\;\ref{fig:average} shows the number of Toffoli gates resulted from the size reduction of 1000 randomly generated permutations for $n=4,5,6,7,8$ employing depth-1 partial search for all blocks, together with the upper bound for the reference.
+Finding a sophisticated cost metric for evaluating free blocks is already a nontrivial task for optimization.} Let us call it depth-$1$ partial search at $i$-th iteration.
+Fig.\;\ref{fig:average} shows the number of Toffoli gates resulting from the size reduction of 1000 randomly generated permutations for $n=4,5,6,7,8$ employing depth-0 and depth-1 partial search for all blocks, together with the upper bound for the reference.
 If computational resources allow, one may try searching for a better pair by considering free blocks upon the construction and allocation of blocks not only at the $i$-th block-wise position but also up to even more later blocks.